Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 5. First Aid Kit

-Most kits are quite small and compact, so you have no excuse!
+Most kits don’t take up much space, so you have no excuse!
 We love the ultralight and waterproof Adventure Medical Kit .7.

 6. Water Bottle